 Shares rose 15 percent, the most since October 2008, to close at 2.77 rand in Johannesburg trading, the highest since last September.

-The special pay-out of 50 cents a share will lift Cadiz’ dividend yield to 17.9 percent, compared with an estimated 3.43 percent yield for Johannesburg’s FTSE/JSE All Share Index (JALSH), according to data compiled by Bloomberg.
+The special pay-out of 50 cents a share will lift Cadiz’ dividend yield to 17.9 percent, compared with an estimated 3.43 percent yield for Johannesburg’s FTSE/JSE All Share Index (JALSH:US), according to data compiled by Bloomberg.
 Cadiz said it undertook a “prudent review” of its capital requirements following the 150 million rand ($19.5 million) transaction, announced on Aug.
 4.

 “It’s a very attractive dividend and just from a yield perspective it’s probably a good play at this time,” Deryck Janse van Rensburg, a Johannesburg-South Africa Miners based portfolio manager at BOE Stockbrokers, said by phone.
 “You might be finding a few div strippers coming in to take advantage of that yield.”